 How We Can Help You

 If you have a dispute over spousal support in your divorce, call me to schedule a consultation on alimony: divorce attorney Eduardo J. Mejias, of AAA Family Law at (407) 260-6001.
-We can represent you in family law cases through mediation trial and, if necessary, in any appeals to the any of the Florida District Courts of Appeals.
+We can represent you in family law cases through mediation, trial and, if necessary, in any appeals to the any of the Florida District Courts of Appeals.

 During the consultation we will listen to you and assess how we can help you with a plan to achieve your objectives.
 The assessment will be realistic and based on the experience of hundreds of family law cases.
 We will not give you a rosy picture of what we can do for you to entice you to sign up with us.
 And you will know what our fixed retainer fee will be before you pay or sign any contract.

 These are the ranges of retainer fees charged by AAA Family Law for the type of case mentioned on this page.
 The actual amount depends on the degree of complexity of the case.